Jothammasila/Elevator/README.md

 Find the solution in the `elevator.py` file.

 ## SETTINGS
-After cloning the repo:
+After cloning the reporun:
-run `pip install -r requirements.txt`
+*Windows and Linux-based:* `pip install -r requirements.txt` *MacOS:* `pip3 install requirements.txt`

+If you have `customtkinter` installed, you can upgrade by running:
+*Windows and Linux-based:* `pip install customtkinter --upgrade` *MacOS:* `pip3 install customtkinter --upgrade`